-Nighat Dad: digital rights activist helping women defend
+Nighat Dad: digital rights activist helping women defend their space online

 Nighat Dad was born in the small town of Ratta Matta, in the Punjab province of Pakistan.
 The conservative, male-dominated society that characterized her upbringing has shaped Nighat into a pioneer for women’s digital rights.
 Inspired by her feminist and rebellious father, she tirelessly challenges patriarchal structures, which are also deeply rooted in the online world.
 But as she explains in this interview, her work actually began in the courtroom, when she fought her own case for the custody of her six-month-old son.

 What was your life like before establishing the Digital Rights Foundation (DRF)?

 “Before DRF I was practicing law.
 It is not that the concept of digital rights suddenly parachuted itself into my life one day and I thought, ‘Yes!
 I must do something about it!’
 It was a process.
 It began from my own personal experience… the experience of being violated every day.
 As a woman, you don’t even realize that you have rights and that your rights are protected by the constitution.
 We are told that men are the ultimate guardians, the ones who earn money and protect the home.
 We begin to internalize and accept that women are violated.
 In my case, my husband was cheating on me.
 People would tell me that this is just what men do – they cheat.
 I was told that I wouldn’t be able to survive without a man.
 So, I took on the challenge, left home, and went through with the divorce.”